fmalina/revisions-blocl/activism/thischangeseverything.md

 the fact that it carries the risk of destroying lives on a vastly greater scale than collapsed banks or collapsed buildings.

-But we need not be spectators in all this: politicians aren’t the only one with the power to declare a crisis.
+But we need not be spectators in all this: politicians aren't the only one with the power to declare a crisis.
 Mass movements of regular people can declare one too.

-Slavery wasn’t a crisis for British and American elites until abolitionism turned it into one.
-Racial discrimination wasn’t a crisis until the civil rights movement turned it into one.
-Sex discrimination wasn’t a crisis until feminism turned it into one.
-Apartheid wasn’t a crisis until the anti-apartheid movement turned it into one.
+Slavery wasn't a crisis for British and American elites until abolitionism turned it into one.
+Racial discrimination wasn't a crisis until the civil rights movement turned it into one.
+Sex discrimination wasn't a crisis until feminism turned it into one.
+Apartheid wasn't a crisis until the anti-apartheid movement turned it into one.
 In the very same way, if enough of us stop looking away and decide that climate change is a crisis worthy of Marshall Plan levels of response, then it will become one, and the political class will have to respond,